On this page:

 2.8 Caveat: Syntax with Side Conditions

 The Redex pattern language is very expressive, and one quite nice feature that is hard to find in the documentation is using side-conditions in grammar.
-I use this occassionally, particularly when modeling machine languages.
+I use this occasionally, particularly when modeling machine languages.
 For example, below I define a syntax with 64-bit integers.

 Examples: